 - XM does not offer Ethereum (See brokers that offer Ethereum here )

 - XM does not offer Spread Betting accounts (See Spread Betting brokers here)

 Whatever your reason, we’ve got you covered.
 We analyse over 150 brokers across 80+ factors, from the competitiveness of their spreads to the quality of their trade execution and regulation.
 Below are ten of the best XM alternatives.

-A popular alternative to XM is AvaTrade, a brokerage regulated by Central Bank of Ireland, ASiC, FSA, FSB and BVI and over 12 years in business.
-Another strong alternative is eToro, which is regulated by Financial Conduct Authority, CySEC.
+A popular alternative to XM is City Index, a brokerage regulated by Financial Conduct Authority, ASiC and MAS and over 35 years in business.
+Another strong alternative is XTB, which is regulated by Financial Conduct Authority, KNF, and CMB..

-Here are some of the key reasons why traders choose AvaTrade and eToro over XM:
+Here are some of the key reasons why traders choose City Index and XTB over XM:

-If AvaTrade isn’t quite right, we’ve also listed ten suitable XM alternatives below.
+If City Index isn’t quite right, we’ve also listed ten suitable XM alternatives below.
 You can click between the different instruments to compare each broker’s spreads for that instrument.

 Risk warning: CFDs are leveraged products and 73% of retail traders lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.